splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-ts-metric-streams.rst

 * Streams without a matching AWS integration on the Observability side.
 * Streams from a disabled integration or Metric Stream feature.

+To access these dashboards, go to :guilabel:`Dashboards > Organization metrics > Cloud integrations`, and look for :guilabel:`Invalid AWS CloudWatch Metric Streams`.

 To learn more about built-in content, see :ref:`built-in-dashboards`.